electaco/electaco.github.io/jsite/_docs/video_markers/videostream.md

 [OBS Studio](https://obsproject.com/) is a tool for screencasting and streaming desktop / games.
 It supports RTMP protocol

-To use it, set the Stream server service to custom, and put in the RTMP link in "Server" and key in "Stream key".
+To use it, set the Stream server service to custom, and put in the RTMP link in *"Server"* and key in *"Stream key"*.

 ### Streaming Server